Picture and cover from Tony's book Amazon.Com

 Mr. Perot's generosity impacted the whole Hoddle family structure.
-Bryan and Sherri were able to adopt their now-grown son Steven as an infant.
+Bryan and Sherri were able to adopt their now-grown son, Steven, as an infant.
 The details of this Story are pretty amazing and too long for a single blog post.
 However, Mr. Perot’s involvement in our partnership forever changed the Hoddle family in life-giving ways.
-Perot's involvement was not only a blessing to Tony; it was a significant blessing to the entire Hoddle family.
+Perot's involvement was a blessing not only to Tony but also to the entire Hoddle family.

 Mr. Perot Focused Solely on Tony’s Big Day

 I was blessed to pick up Mr. Perot and his daughter at the airport when they came to watch Tony run in Atlanta.
 Both Mr. Perot and his daughter were so excited to see Tony run and be at the stadium as part of the team to support Tony.
 We talked the entire way to the Olympic stadium about Tony, Bryan, and our progress in the Paralympic movement.
 Later that day, we were scheduled to speak at a press conference about Tony.